rubesMN/jsonapi-serializer/README.md

 * Support for `belongs_to`, `has_many` and `has_one`
 * Support for compound documents
 * Optimized serialization of compound documents
+* Advanced fields selection mechanism regardless of where in the json it is emitted
 * Caching

 ## Requirements